 Bridget Steis – HONG KONG SAR, China

+Welcome to Empress Tea!
+I’m the Empress behind this collaboration of talented women from across the globe.
 Born, raised, and educated in Canada I developed a profound love for nature, fresh air, multi-culturalism and fine food.
-Five years ago, I followed my dearest love to Hong Kong and I’ve been navigating its lively streets ever since.
-I’m a multi-talented artist & designer, a theatre designer for over a decade, a teacher of art & English, and I’m most interested in exciting adventures and finding ways to harness my own abilities as well as help others express theirs.
+A decade ago, I followed a handsome man to Hong Kong and I’ve been navigating its lively streets ever since.
+I’m a multi-talented artist & designer, a set & costume designer for theatre, dance, & film, and I’m most interested in exciting adventures and finding ways to harness my own abilities as well as help others express theirs.
 Founder of Empress Chic, an Asian based design company, sharing the love of quality & craftsmanship and the nurturing of multi-talented artists; helping them express their abilities and creative nature.
-A toast to new friends and old – welcome!
+A toast to new friends and old–welcome!

 It’s hard to say who I am, because I’ve been so many people.
 Growing up, I was the quiet girl next door.
 In university, I was the girl who was figuring out who she really was, Toronto in my mid twenties – I was free.
 In Ireland I thought I had it figured out – plus I was in love, and now here in Yellowknife , still in love, I’m searching for the part of me I lost.
 Lately I’ve been finding that part of me when I knit or when I’ve completed some sort of ‘craft-y’ project, but mostly I find it, when I write.